-- 1. Repeated C offenses

-- 2. Misuse, abuse or distribution of medicine or substances

-- 3. Possession of prohibited items

-- 4. Alcoholic beverage possession or use

-- 5. Truancy

-- 6. Leaving campus without permission

-- 7. Theft of property

-- 8. Sexual misconduct (including but not limited to lewd and obscene behavior; intercourse; or homosexual behavior)

-- 9. Harassment- (including but not limited to sexual harassment or abusive comments and physical assault or threats of physical harm)

-- 10. Possession of dangerous instrument (including but not limited to any type of gun, including BB or pellet guns; any type of knife; or any other instrument that might be used as a weapon)
+- 1. Repeated C offenses - 2.
+Misuse, abuse, or distribution of medicine or substances - 3.
+Possession of prohibited items - 4.
+Alcoholic beverage possession or use - 5.
+Leaving campus without permission from a school official - Theft of property - 7.
+Sexual misconduct (including but not limited to lewd and obscene behavior; intercourse; or homosexual behavior) - 8.
+Harassment (including but not limited to sexual harassment or abusive comments and physical assault or threats of physical harm) - 9.
+Possession of a dangerous instrument (including but not limited to any type of gun, including BB or pellet guns; any type of knife; or any other instrument that might be used as a weapon) - 10.
+Trespassing - 11.
+Disorderly conduct - 12.
+Possession of commercial fireworks - 13.
+Possession or use of tobacco in any form (anytime, anywhere on campus) including vapes or electronic cigarettes. - 14.
+Illegal drug possession, use, or distribution - 15.

-- 11. Trespassing

-- 12. Disorderly conduct - 13.
-Possession of commercial fireworks - 14.
-Possession or use of tobacco in any form (anytime, anywhere on campus) including vapes or electronic cigarettes. - 15.
-Illegal drug possession, use or distribution - 16.
 Any other offense which the administration of the school may deem sufficiently detrimental or offensive such that it would reasonably fall under this section of misconduct.

 NOTE: These are the most serious offenses and pertain to behavior anytime and anyplace.
 Students will automatically be referred to the office for a parent conference, and major disciplinary action will be taken.

 SECTION D: ADMINISTRATIVE DISCIPLINARY ACTION

+Grades 6-12

-Grades 6-12 1 st Offense Minimum: Suspension from school (3 days) (may recommend in school suspension if appropriate) Maximum: Suspension from school long term (may recommend expulsion; may notify appropriate law enforcement officials) 2 nd Offense & Minimum: Suspension from school (5 days) subsequent offenses Maximum: Suspension from school long term (may recommend expulsion; may notify appropriate law enforcement officials)
+1st Offense Minimum: Suspension from school (3 days)

+(may recommend in school suspension if appropriate)

+Maximum: Suspension from school long term

+(may recommend expulsion; may notify appropriate law enforcement officials)

+2nd Offense & Minimum: Suspension from school (5 days) subsequent offenses Maximum: Suspension from school long term

+(may recommend expulsion; may notify appropriate law enforcement officials)